 HS1 Limited trading as London St. Pancras Highspeed is the infrastructure manager of HS1 under the Rail Regulations 2016 and has issued this Network Statement for HS1.

-London St. Pancras Highspeed (the "Infrastructure Manager") is a nominated undertaker for the purposes of the Channel Tunnel Rail Link Act 1996 and the Channel Tunnel Rail Link (Supplementary Provisions) Act 2008.
-The Infrastructure Manager has entered into an agreement with the Secretary of State for Transport (the "Secretary of State") under which the Secretary of State grants it a concession to operate, finance and maintain HS1 for a specified period ("Concession Agreement").
+London St. Pancras Highspeed is a nominated undertaker for the purposes of the Channel Tunnel Rail Link Act 1996 and the Channel Tunnel Rail Link (Supplementary Provisions) Act 2008.
+The Infrastructure Manager has entered into an agreement with the Secretary of State for Transport (the "Secretary of State") under which the Secretary of State grants it a concession to operate, finance and maintain HS1 for a specified period under the Concession Agreement.

 Objective